Pope John II: Pontificate

-Mercurius was elected pope on 2 January 533, apparently the first pope to adopt a new name upon elevation to the papacy.
+Mercurius was elected pope on 2 January 533, apparently the first pope to adopt a new name upon elevation to the papacy, perhaps because he had been named after a pagan god.

 The notoriously adulterous behavior of Bishop Contumeliosus of Riez caused John to order the bishops of Gaul to confine him in a monastery.
 Until a new bishop could be appointed, he bade the clergy of Riez to obey the Bishop of Arles.

-Stemming from pope Hormisdas' suppression of the statement "one of the Trinity suffered in the flesh" in Scythian monastic liturgies, the Acoemetae, or Sleepless Monks, began to support Nestorianism, the belief that Jesus is neither human nor divine.
+Stemming from Pope Hormisdas' suppression of the statement "one of the Trinity suffered in the flesh" in Scythian monastic liturgies, the Acoemetae, or Sleepless Monks, began to support Nestorianism, the belief that Jesus is neither human nor divine.
 Emperor Justinian I and patriarch Epiphanius of Constantinople opposed this ideology and sent a deputation to Rome which prompted John II to assemble a synod, excommunicate the Acoemetae, and to issue statements approving the doctrine of the emperor.

 Arianism

 In 535, 217 bishops assembled in a council at Carthage submitted to John II a decision about whether bishops who had lapsed into Arianism should, on repentance, keep their rank or be admitted only to lay communion.
-The question of re-admittance to the lapsed troubled north Africa for centuries (see Novatianism and Donatism).
+The question of re-admittance to the lapsed troubled North Africa for centuries (see Novatianism and Donatism).
 The answer to their question was given by Agapetus I, as John II died on 8 May 535.
 He was buried in St Peter's Basilica.